waynodiablo/Oystercard/pills/clojure.md

 ; => (2 3 4 5 6 7 8 9 10 11)
 ```

-The `inc` function increments a number by one, and we can pass it as an *argument* to map. `map` will iterate over a collection passed as its second argument and apply the function passed as its second argument to each element in turn.

-There is nothing special about higher order functions or the functions you pass to them!
+There is nothing special about higher order functions or the functions you pass to them.
 We could also use our `add-one` function in place of `inc`.

 ```clojure
 (def numbers